FortinetCloudCSE/k8s-101-workshop/content/02Hugo/4_Task3.md

 EOF
 kubectl create -f kubernetes-bootcamp.yaml
 ```
+- replicas: 1: Specifies that only one replica of the pod should be running.
+- selector: Defines how the Deployment finds which Pods to manage using matchLabels.
+- template: Describes the Pod template used by the Deployment to create new Pods.
+- metadata.labels: Sets the label app: kubernetes-bootcamp on the Pod, matching the selector in the Deployment spec.
+- spec.containers: Lists the containers to run in the Pod.
+- image: gcr.io/google-samples/kubernetes-bootcamp:v1: Specifies the container image to use.

+## Scale your deployment

-After deploying the kubernetes-bootcamp application, scaling the deployment to increase the number of replicas from 1 to 10 can ensure that your application can handle increased load or provide higher availability.
-Kubernetes offers several methods to scale a deployment, each with its own benefits and use cases.
+After deploying the Kubernetes Bootcamp application, you might find the need to scale your deployment to accommodate an increased load or enhance availability.
+Kubernetes allows you to scale a deployment, increasing the number of replicas from 1 to 10, for instance.
+This ensures your application can handle a higher load.
+There are several methods to scale a deployment, each offering unique benefits.

 ### Using kubectl scale
 Benefits: